-1. PARTIES: The Parties to these Scheduling Accounting and Billing Procedures (SABP) are Western Area Power Administration (WAPA) and XXXX (Contractor) or their Authorized Representative, each sometimes individually called Party and collectively called Parties.
+1. PARTIES: The Parties to these Scheduling, Accounting and Billing Procedures (SABP) are Western Area Power Administration (WAPA) and XXXX (Contractor), each sometimes individually called Party and collectively called Parties.

-Authorized Representative: Contractors will designate their Authorized Representative in writing or electronically through the Parker-Davis Project
+Authorized Representative: Contractor will designate their Authorized Representative(s) in writing or electronically through the Parker-Davis Project

-(P-DP) application on WAPA’s portal (P-DP Application) in accordance with Sections 27 of the Contract.
+(P-DP) application on WAPA’s portal (P-DP Application) in accordance with Section 27 of the Contract.
 If designation is done in writing WAPA will update the P-DP Application with the new information.

-Scheduling Entity: Contractor or Authorized Representative will designate their Scheduling Entity(ies) (SE) in writing or electronically through the P-DP Application in accordance with Section 15 of the Contract.
+Scheduling Entity: Contractor or Authorized Representative will designate Contractor’s Scheduling Entity(ies) (SE) in writing or electronically through the P-DP Application in accordance with Section 15 of the Contract.

-Contractor’s or Authorized Representative may request changes to their Scheduling Entity(ies) (SE) in accordance with Section 15 of the Contract.
+Contractor or Authorized Representative may request changes to Contractor’s Scheduling Entity(ies) (SE) in accordance with Section 15 of the Contract.
 Electronic requests will be made through the P-DP Application and WAPA will approve in the application.
 If the request is a written request, WAPA will update the P-DP Application once the new SE is approved.

-A list of all WAPA Point of Contacts will be provided in the P-DP Application.
+A list of all WAPA Point of Contacts and permissions will be provided in the P-DP Application.

-2. PURPOSE: This SABP is written to implement the scheduling, accounting and billing contractual requirements in accordance with Sections 9, 10, 11 and 14 of each Contractor’s P-DP Electric Service Contract (Contract).
+2. PURPOSE: This SABP is written to implement the scheduling, accounting and billing contractual requirements in accordance with the applicable Sections of the Contract.
 If there are any conflicts between the terms of the Contract and the terms of this SABP, the terms of the Contract shall prevail.

-3. TERM: This SABP shall become effective in accordance with Section 4 of the Contract and will remain in effect until superseded by revised proceduresor termination of the Contract.
+3. TERM: This SABP shall become effective in accordance with Section 4 of the Contract and will remain in effect until superseded by revised procedures in accordance with Section 17 of the Contract or termination of the Contract.

-4. REVISION: The Parties intend that this SABP shall be reviewed periodically, and revised as necessary by agreement of the Parties, or as determined necessary by WAPA.
+4. REVISION: The Parties intend that this SABP shall be reviewed periodically, and revised as necessary in accordance with Section 17 of the Contract.

-5. POINT(S) OF DELIVERY: WAPA shall deliver Contract Rate of Delivery (CROD) and energy to the Contractor through the Contractor’s authorized Scheduling Entity(ies) at the Point(s) of Delivery listed in Exhibit A to the Contract.

-DEFINITIONS: Terms, when used herein and in the Attachments, hereto, whether in singular or plural, shall have the meanings set forth in Section 5 (Definitions) of the Contract.
+5. INTENTIONALLY OMITTEDDEFINITIONS: Terms, when used herein and in the Attachments, hereto, whether in singular or plural, shall have the meanings set forth in Section 5 (Definitions) of the Contract.

 P-DP APPLICATION: The P-DP Application will be located on WAPA’s Portal.
 The application is intended to streamline processes by housing information in one location and allows Contractors direct access to the following: